Park-J-lab/Rental-Management-System/README.md

 # Rental-Management-System
 A program to manage rentals in a complex.
-The manager could register a lease, add a payment, add an expense, view quarterly reports, etc. (JDBC and JavaFx are used in this project.)
+The manager could register a lease, add a payment, add an expense, view quarterly reports, etc. (JDBC and JavaFX are used in this project.)

 # Operating Manual